svgpp/svgpp/doc/sphinx/advanced.rst

     };

-  In this case ``saved_value_type`` may be defined as ``XmlAttribute const *``, instead of ``std::string``, to avoid expences of creating and coping string that may not be requested later.
+  In this case ``saved_value_type`` may be defined as ``XmlAttribute const *``, instead of ``std::string``, to avoid expenses of creating and copying a string that may not be requested later.

 .. include::  value_parser.rst